whamcloud/crusty-hooks/README.md

 ```

 ## Alternatives
-There's a few other git hook utilities available on [crates.io][cratesio], but none of them quite suited our needs so we made rusty-hooks!
+There's a few other git hook utilities available on [crates.io][cratesio], but none of them quite suited our needs so we made crusty-hooks!

 * [cargo-husky][cargo-husky crate]
 * [shiba][shiba crate]